smartdevicelink/sdl_evolution/proposals/0147-template-color-scheme.md

 The app may provide a color scheme that no text color will work well for.
 App certification may be necessary for this case.
 I would recommend we follow the [W3C accessibility guidelines](https://www.w3.org/TR/WCAG20/), with an [example algorithm](https://stackoverflow.com/a/3943023/1221798).

-Allowing developers to change the current template's color at runtime could result in driver distraction issues if done often.
+Allowing developers to change the current template's color at runtime could result in a "painting" effect which is less than ideal.

 ## Impact on existing code